 What if you make a mistake in reporting

 You will be liable for taxes otherwise due plus penalties and interest if you report capital gain on a profit that is considered business income.
 The tax owing includes both income tax and GST/HST.
 If you realize that you have made a mistake and wish to come forward, you may qualify for penalty relief through the Voluntary Disclosures Program.
-To ensure that you are meeting your tax obligations, it’s best to speak with a tax accountant to fully understand the tax on selling real estate.
+To ensure you are meeting your tax obligations, it’s best to speak with your accountant to fully understand the tax on selling real estate.